 Colder weather means more time indoors.
 More time indoors for me can only mean ONE thing: Cooking.
 And lots of it!
 The last few weeks saw me hover from one ethnic market to another lugging back bagfuls of spices, sauces, condiments and flavourings, amidst baskets of colourful fresh produce.
 Yes, you could definitely say that the Holidays bring about the creative cook in me.
 I find myself waking up with my head full of ideas and flavour pairings.
-Then, a few minutes later, I’m dressed in my warmest layers running off to the store to pick up the items needed for my experiment.
+Then, a few minutes later, I’m dressed in my warmest layers running off to the store to pick up the items needed for my experiment of Chicken Noodle Soup.

 As I kid, I always connected soups to the kind of food one has when you’re sick in bed with a pounding headache and a runny nose.
 Our winter meals, although consisting of richly warm comfort food, somehow failed to include this food group altogether.
 As a busy working student stuck in the cold Canadian winter devoid of a mother’s culinary touch, I found throwing in a can of beans with some veggies and spices in a pot full of bubbling chicken stock made for a fairly quick, nutritious and decent enough meal.
 Over the years, my soup repertoire has grown immensely from the sorry state it once was, and now I can’t imagine going a week in the cold months without a bowl or two of soup to comfort me.